 During the weekdays this summer, the Café, with food provided by the Houston Food Bank, will serve 25 to 40 participating students from the Fifth Ward and Kashmere Gardens areas.
-They will be fed a lunch and snacks from June through August and will take food home for themselves and their families during the week and over the weekends.
+They will be fed a lunch and snacks, and will take food home for themselves and their families during the week and over the weekends.